patrickbwarren/transam-triton/README.md

   hexadecimal token `CC`;

-- an ASCII text string designated by `"..."`, which is exported as the corresponding sequence of ASCII byte codes.
+- an ASCII text string designated by `"..."`, which is exported as the corresponding stream of ASCII bytes.

 Repeated tokens can be specified by a repeat count followed by `*`, thus for example `64*OD` generates 64 ASCII carriage return markers